akhodakivskiy/VimFx/documentation/options.md

 Note that the value of these prefs are _strings,_ not numbers!

-VimFx’s scrolling commands also respect a few built-in Firefox prefs.

-`general.smoothScroll` lets you turn off smooth scrolling entirely, including all of VimFx’s scrolling commands.
+The Firefox pref `general.smoothScroll` lets you turn off smooth scrolling entirely, including all of VimFx’s scrolling commands.

 `general.smoothScroll.lines`, `general.smoothScroll.pages`, and
 `general.smoothScroll.other` lets you selectively disable smooth scrolling.
 VimFx’s scrolling commands follow the same “lines,” “pages” and “other” categorization as in the above list.

+#### Scroll step

 By default you can scroll using the arrow keys in Firefox.
 You can control how much they scroll by adjusting the following prefs: